Summer is in full swing and while this may be a welcome change for many, for others it can bring with it an unpleasant change: dry eyes.

 UV rays are very bad for your eyesight.
 By wearing sunglasses with 100 percent UV protection and a hat you will be protecting your eyes from harmful UV rays.
 This will help you protect your eyes from damage and avoid the discomfort that strong light exposure can cause.

 Contact lenses can act as a breeding ground for harmful bacteria if not taken care of properly.
 For that reason, you should always take your contacts out before swimming underwater.
 You can always look into purchasing prescription swim goggles.

 If you are struggling with dry eyes you should make sure that you are hydrated, especially on very hot days.
 This will ensure that your tears are healthy and hydrated.

-Hopefully, you have found this list of suggestions helpful and can utilize it this summer.
-For more information on caring for your eyes year-round, schedule an appointment with our of our doctors today.
+Hopefully, you have found our tips for how to prevent dry eyes in summer helpful.
+For more information on dry eye syndrome and caring for your eyes year-round, schedule an appointment with one of our eye doctors today.